 Over time, you can gradually reduce your nicotine intake right down to a 0mg if you wanted to.

-VG and PG - what’s the difference?
+PG VG, What’s the difference?

 Now you have chosen your nicotine level you will be considering different e-liquids.
 You may notice that they have a ratio of PG and VG.
 These ingredients make up your ejuice along with flavourings and nicotine if required.

-Which kit do I choose?
+Which vape kit do I choose?